aiida-phonopy/aiida-phonopy/docs/source/installation/index.md

 ## Installation

-The Python package can be installed from the Python Package index [PyPI](https://pypi.org/) or directly from the source:
+The Python package can be installed from the Python Package Index ({{ PyPI }}) or directly from the source:

 ::::{tab-set}